Report: EU unhappy with US response to Yahoo email scanning scandal

 Asked about incoming President Trump, Jourova told Reuters she would be closely monitoring the new U.S. government’s presidential policy directive on U.S. surveillance activities, and the newly established U.S. ombudsperson office in the State Department — another component introduced in Privacy Shield.

-The ombudsperson is intended to handle privacy-related complaints from EU citizens, with the EC hoping such added safeguards will enable Privacy Shield to see off any legal challanges.
+The ombudsperson is intended to handle privacy-related complaints from EU citizens, with the EC hoping such added safeguards will enable Privacy Shield to see off any legal challenges.

 0